diegozone/SEBC/challenges/challenges.md

 * Assign yourself and label it `started`
 * As user `rocky`, use `teragen` to generate a 12,345,000-record dataset
   * Write the output to 8 files
-  * Set the block size to 64 MB
   * Set the mapper container size to 768 MiB
   * Name the target directory `tgen`
   * Use the `time` command to capture job duration